clerk/clerk-sdk-node/README.md

 For usage with [Express](https://github.com/expressjs/express), this package also exports an `ExpressAuthMiddleware` function that can be used in the standard manner:

 ```
-import { ExpressAuthMiddleware } from 'sdk-server-node';
+import { ClerkExpressMiddleware } from 'sdk-server-node';

 // Initialize express app the usual way